Opportunity School, Class, and Program Guidelines

 Opportunity Assignment Procedures

 The governing board, the district superintendent, or a person designated in writing by the governing board may assign identified students to an Opportunity Program schedule or Opportunity Class schedule.
 Assignment is to be conducted with a view to the improvement of the student, and to the student's restoration as soon as practicable to the regular school or regular class which he or she would, if not so assigned, be required to attend.
+The school principal or a School Attendance Review Board may make the initial referral for assignment to Opportunity Education.

 Opportunity Class Assignment